VEGAN 101: VEGAN SIDE EFFECTS, WHAT TO EXPECT WHEN YOU GO VEGAN

 I've heard of so many people who try to go vegan, sugar free, oil free, gluten free, soy free, and "you name it" free all at the same time.
 Such a restrictive and "all or nothing" approach might take you straight to unhealthy territory rather than the health nirvana you probably thought was attainable by attempting something like this.
 Please don't try to be a superhero.
 By trying to do it all you'll only feel deprived, anxious and like your entire world was been turned upside down.
 Instead, focus on why you are probably here, you want to be vegan or start making as many choices as you can.
 Make this your focus and then go out and live your life.
 It is far too precious to spend it worrying or over-obsessing.
 A vegan diet is actually a very simple thing, and it's full of health giving and body loving foods that you can enjoy just as much as your old time favorites.

 Please know that you can always find a supportive community here.
 Stop by the comments and say hi.
 Tell us your story.
-This choice you have made will change your life and the world we live in, and we'll be with you every step of the way.
+Join us in The Roadmap where we help guide you all the way, step by step.
+This choice you have made is so positive for you and the world we live in, and we'll be with you every step of the way.